 Otherwise, the guide number that may be specified for a studio flash probably applies only to the included standard bare reflector it ships with (we have no clue what it means if conditions are not stated).
 If the applicable reflector (and its angular coverage) used to specify GN is not specified, then we don't know how GN applies for our usage.
 Any wider reflector providing wider area coverage will always have a lower guide number, and a more narrow reflector concentrating the light into a smaller area will have a higher guide number (within that smaller area).
 To be able to compare guide numbers, we can only compare at the same area coverage.
 Specifically saying, comparing GN of a speedlight zoomed to light a spot on the wall to GN of a studio light with wide reflector illuminating the entire wall is just being dumb (but we see that done).

 So guide numbers are typically more common of camera hot shoe speedlights (direct flash), and speedlights do provide specifications for Guide Number at each zoom as a guide to the flash power and its distance capability (again, it only applies to bare direct Manual flash).
-For studio lights, GN has many variables, and probably does not apply to your usage, since these normally use various modifiers (umbrellas, softboxes, etc).
+For studio lights, GN is commonly specified with the one default bare reflector, which probably does not apply to your usage, since these normally use various modifiers (umbrellas, softboxes, etc).
 So studio lights are likely metered.

 This context of ganged means flashes probably all mounted on the same stand, and aimed at the same point, specifically acting as one.
 A Main light and Fill light situation is acting as two, and is NOT two ganged acting as one.